 Throughout the year, there are always multiple fishing seasons open for anglers to chase different species of fish.
 While the walleye season closes for about a month in the spring while they go through the spawning process, the lake trout season is wide open and there is no better time during the entire year to chase these scrappy predators.

-From the Nipigon area west to the Manitoba border, deep, clear lake trout waters are easy to find across Sunset Country.
-While some of the smaller, inland lakes may not offer the best opportunity for big fish, numbers of fish and scenery are seldom an issue.
+From the Nipigon area west to the Manitoba border, deep, clear lake trout waters are easy to find.
+While some of the smaller, inland lakes may not offer the best opportunity for big fish, the numbers of fish and scenery are seldom an issue.

-Covering water by trolling is always my favourite method, especially on a new lake because it allows us to move relatively quickly and try some shoreline, move by a few points or reefs and maybe even onto some shallow mud flats.
-We can try fishing different types of structure and when we make contact with a fish or two on something specific that we can focus our efforts on that something for the rest of the day.
+Covering water by trolling is always my favourite method, especially on a new lake because it allows us to move relatively quickly and try some shoreline, move by a few points or reefs, and maybe even onto some shallow mudflats.
+We can try fishing different types of structures and when we make contact with a fish or two on something specific that we can focus our efforts on that something for the rest of the day.

-Another tactic that has put a lot early season trout on the BBQ is the technique of “beer-can” fishing.
-This involves fishing from shore, where the angler puts a cisco or a chunk of sucker belly meat on a hook, casts it out and lets it sit on the bottom.
+Another tactic that has put a lot of early-season trout on the BBQ is the technique of “beer-can” fishing.
+This involves fishing from shore, where the angler puts cisco or a chunk of sucker belly meat on a hook, casts it out, and lets it sit on the bottom.
 Trout will find these baits as they patrol and pick them off the bottom.
-We’ll leave our rods in “free-spool” mode with the button pushed down or the bail open, then wrap the line around a bottle or pop can a couple times.
+We’ll leave our rods in “free-spool” mode with the button pushed down or the bail open, then wrap the line around a bottle or pop can a couple of times.
 When a fish picks up the bait and starts to swim off, the bottle gets knocked over and acts as a strike indicator.

 It should be noted that with this technique, sometimes the bait and hook are swallowed quickly, so if you are planning to catch and release fish, you may want to use barbless hooks or try a different method altogether.
 The newer style circle hooks help with not hooking fish deep as well when using a technique like this.
 Anglers should also keep in mind that some waters have specific lake trout regulations that ban the use of barbs or the use of live or dead bait.